 The best thing about the Harry Potter theme parks is that it doesn’t matter how old your kids are.
 We took our boys for the first time when the twins were in only 1st grade.
 Our oldest is now a junior in high school and he still loves to go.
 Here’s a few pictures of the fun we’ve had as a family over the years

-And once they saw that they could read big books like that, they moved on to other series, like The Lightning Thief (Percy Jackson and the Olympians, Book 1), Eragon (Inheritance, Book 1), The Hunger Games (Book 1), and The Maze Runner (Book 1) series.
+Once our boys saw that they could read these big books, they moved on to other series, like The Lightning Thief Eragon, The Hunger Games and The Maze Runner series.
 Harry Potter was a launching point for what I hope will be a lifelong love of reading.

 The Harry Potter books are more than just fantasy stories about a bunch of wizards.
 The books delve into a lot of different topics, like friendship, losing a parent, good versus evil, unconditional love and even racism.
 And they opened up a door for us to be able to talk to our kids about these topics in a way that they could relate to.
 It might seem crazy to think that a fantasy book can lead to deep discussions with your child, but it really can!

 The Harry Potter books are truly loved by people of all ages.
-Not only did Nick convince me to read these books, he got my mom to as well!
+Not only did my oldest son convince me to read these books, he got my mom to as well!
 He gave her the same challenge that he gave me and she quickly fell under their spell (pun intended).
 She read all the books and then she and the boys watched the movies together.
-And Alan’s parents got in on the Harry Potter action too!
+And my husband’s parents got in on the Harry Potter action too!
 When we went to the Not So Scary Christmas party at Disney, they dressed up with us and the kids loved it!

 So if you’re on the fence about whether your child should read Harry Potter or if they love the books and movies and you haven’t gotten into them, let me encourage you to do so.
 Start with Harry Potter and the Sorcerer’s Stone and see what you think.
 You might be surprised to find that it will open up a new world of fun for your whole family!